 Now you have installed your blog, and you’re working hard to make it the best one in the world.
-Things seem easy at the beginning, but after some time you will in the need to disable a plugin, or correct another but directly from your cPanel account or Ftp client.
-Today I’ll show you how to find WordPress plugins folder in easy and clear steps.
+Things seem easy at the beginning, but after some time you will in the need to disable a plugin, or correct another but directly from your cPanel account or the Ftp client.
+Today I’ll show you how to find the WordPress plugins folder in easy and clear steps.

 Newbies can’t really understand the need to access any folder in the WordPress directory.
-They think that they can manage all the website from the WordPress dashboard, as usual.
+They think that they can manage all the websites from the WordPress dashboard, as usual.
 But, when the problem happens, they regret the time they spent on their blogs without learning how to add a file or add another and in the easiest cases, how to find any folder.

-WordPress forum is a good place to find solutions for your problems, but when people show you the exact code to add in your htaccess or plugin folder.
+WordPress forum is a good place to find solutions for your problems, but when people show you the exact code to add to your htaccess or plugin folder.
 You’ll lose control because you need to ask them how to find that folder exactly.

 So take some minutes everyday browsing WordPress issues in their forum.
-You’ll help the others, and you will find easy solutions for your big problems.
+You’ll help others, and you will find easy solutions for your big problems.
 No one can show you how to protect your blog and avoid mistakes, you’re the only one who can learn from the others, and make decisions from their mistakes.

-It’s the time to find the WordPress plugins
+It’s time to find the WordPress plugins

 The plugin folder is your first solution to find any big issue with your website.
 When disabling all your plugins at once, you will verify if a plugin or more is the problem, and you can fix the issue by disabling them one by one.

-First, thing you should have is a cPanel account or an Ftp client like Filezilla, the result is the same, for cPanel, login and click “File Manager” under the section “Files”
+The first thing you should have is a cPanel account or an Ftp client like Filezilla, the result is the same, for cPanel, login and click “File Manager” under the section “Files”